mwbowers/mwbowers.github.io/concepts/program-structure/rpg-language-support.md

 `Subfile` configuration and usage is **very** flexible, so much that a *special* Displayfile element had to be created to control them, the [Subfile Control Record](https://www.ibm.com/docs/en/i/7.1?topic=80-sflctl-subfile-control-keyword-display-files)

->Familiarity to these concepts is essential to understand  [ASNA Nomad Display Page's](/concepts/user-interface/asp-net-websites) markup.
+>Familiarity to these concepts is essential to understand  [ASNA Display Page's](/concepts/user-interface/asp-net-websites) markup.